C++ and CMake

 PUBLIC Yes Yes

-Picking the right one is the single most important skill in modern CMake.
-Rule of thumb:
+• Picking right one = single most important skill in modern CMake.
+Rules of thumb:

-Getting this wrong silently leaks dependencies up the graph (everyone who links you also links your private deps) or hides them (your consumer can't see a header you exposed).
+• Wrong choice silently leaks deps up the graph (everyone linking you also links your private deps) or hides them (consumer can't see exposed header).

 4. Sources, Includes, Definitions, Options

-Always attach things to a target, not to a directory.
+• Always attach things to a target, not a directory.

 add_library(net